Hilbert polynomial of length functions: Introduction

-\end{enumerate} Generalized length functions were introduced in \cites{NR:65} and further studied (among other places) in \cites{Vamos:68, SVV}: see also \S\ref{sec:length} for a brief introduction; we will simply say ``length'' or ``lenght function'' in the rest of the paper.
+\end{enumerate} Generalized length functions were introduced in \cite{NR:65} and further studied (among other sources) in \cites{Vamos:68, SVV}: see also \S\ref{sec:length} for a brief introduction; we will simply say ``length'' or ``lenght function'' in the rest of the paper.

-Fix $\boldsymbol k \in \N$ and let $\boldsymbol S := R[x_{1}, \dotsc, x_{k}]$.
-Let $\boldsymbol M$ be an $S$-module.
+Fix $1 \leq k \in \N$ and let $S := R[x_{1}, \dotsc, x_{k}]$.
+Let $M$ be an $S$-module.

-We show that, under some assumptions on $M$, we can define a \intro{Hilbert series} and a \intro{Hilbert polynomial} for $M$, generalizing the known theory when $R$ is a field and $\lambda$ is equal to the linear dimension (see e.g.\ \cites{Eisenbud,MS:05}).
-More precisely, we fix an $R$-sub-module $V \le M$ such that $\lambda(V) < \infty$ and $SV = M$; if we define $S_{n}$ as the set of polynomials in $S$ of total degree less or equal to $n$, we see that the formal power series
+We generalize the theory of Hilbert series and Hilbert polynomial for $S$-modules when $R$ is a field and the linear dimension is the length function (see e.g.\ \cites{Eisenbud,MS:05}), to the case of $S$-modules with an arbitrary length function~$\lambda$.
+We begin by assuming that $M$ is an $\lambda_{S}$-small module, \ie, there exists a finitely generated $R$-submodule $V$ of $M$ with finite $\lambda$-length such that $SV = M$ (we say that $V$ witnesses that $M$ is $\lS$-small).
+We denote by $S_{n}$ the set of polynomials in $S$ of total degree less or equal to~$n$, and consider the formal power series

-is a rational function (of $t$), and the function $n \mapsto \lambda(S_{n} V)$ is equal to a polynomial (for $n \in \N$ large enough).
-The leading coefficient $\mu(M)$ of this polynomial does not depend on the choice of~$V$ (Theorem~\ref{thm:Hilbert-poly}): thus, this leading monomial is an invariant of~$M$, and describes the growth rate of $\lambda$ on~$M$.
+and prove that it is a rational function (of~$t$).
+We also show that for large enough $n$, the function $n \mapsto \lambda(S_{n} V)$ is a polynomial, whose leading term $\mu(M)$ is independent of the choice of the witness~$V$ (Theorem~\ref{thm:Hilbert-poly}): thus, $\mu_{\lambda}(M)$ is an invariant of~$M$ that measures the asymptotic growth of $\lambda$ on~$M$, and refines both the algebraic entropy and the receptive algebraic entropy.
+Moreover, the degree of $\mu(M)$ gives a well-behaved notion of dimension (\wrt $\lambda$) for $S$-modules.